thenexthub/Codira/docs/Modules.md

 -   Code completion will include names of public things you don't care about.
--   We haven't actually tested the build time performance of any large Swift projects, so we don't know if we can actually handle targets that contain hundreds of files.
+-   We haven't actually tested the build time performance of any large Codira projects, so we don't know if we can actually handle targets that contain hundreds of files.
 -   Could be considered desirable to force declaring your internal dependencies explicitly.